foxleigh81/epaper-dnd/README.md

 2. Edit `dnd-display.service` and replace `YOUR_USERNAME` with your actual username (run `whoami` to check).

+> Note: You can try using the `sed -i "s/YOUR_USERNAME/$(whoami)/g" ~/epaper-dnd/dnd-display.service` command to do this automatically.

 3. Install as a system service:

 ```bash